-We also broadcast to listeners on Clatterbridge Health Park on the radio.
+We broadcast to listeners on Clatterbridge Health Park online and on the radio!

-Patients, visitors, residents and staff can tune to 1386 on the AM or MW band.
+Patients, visitors, residents and staff can listen using the above player or tune to 1386 on the AM or MW band.

 Patients are loaned special radios for the duration of their stay which are automatically tuned to Radio Clatterbridge.
 They are then deep-cleaned and used again.